Jun 13, 2024 - Health + Traits

 There’s a day for almost everything, so, of course, there’s an international “I Hate Coriander Day.”

-Coriander, also known as cilantro, is one of the most commonly used herbs in the world, but a preference for this little leafy green is just one more thing that divides people.
+Coriander, also known as cilantro, is one of the most commonly used herbs in the world, but people’s preferences for this little leafy green are one more thing that divides them.

-For some of us, why anyone would feel such a passionate loathing for an ingredient that brings a little distinctive tang to their guacamole is baffling.
-While others cringe in disgust at the thought of tasting anything with what they think of as a “devil herb.”
+For some, it is baffling why anyone would feel passionate loathing for an ingredient that brings a distinctive tang to their guacamole.
+Meanwhile, others cringe in disgust at tasting anything with what they think of as a “devil herb.”

-(23andMe customers can learn about the genetics of their Cilantro taste preference in their trait report here.
-If you’re curious about this or other reports but not yet a customer, check out our DNA Tests to get a customized genetic traits report.)
+(23andMe customers can learn about the genetics of their Cilantro taste preference in their trait report.
+If you’re curious about this or other reports but not a customer, check out our DNA Tests to get a customized genetic traits report.)

 As one former 23andMe blogger said in an old ode to cilantro hatred: